acgabor/family_tree/README.md

 # Family tree
 - This readme contains description for ubuntu os.
-Some of the points can be different on Windows.
+Some of the points can be different on Windows (installation steps can be seen later).
 ## Clone the repo
 ```
 git clone git@github.com:acgabor/family_tree.git